Money Tree Leaves Drooping? 7 Causes & Easy Fix!

 Repot the money tree in a new pot and use a fresh soil mix.

-To fix an underwatered money tree, you need to gradually increase the frequency and the amount of water you give to the plant to see it thrive.
+To fix an underwatered money tree, you need to gradually increase the frequency and the amount of water you give the plant to see it thrive.

 Also Read: How Often Should I Water My Money Tree?
 (Money Tree Water Requirements)